 Dear Minneapolis Grant Seeker,

-To help you decide if you want to apply, we are sharing more about our evaluation criteria, assuming we have many high-quality applications fitting our minimum standards.
-Please read these articles about research-based program design for middle school-age youth:
+To help you understand our thinking about our our criteria, please read these articles about research-based program design for middle school-age youth:

 - Once We Know It